-Stress and burnout significantly affect individual healthcare professionals, the organizations for which they work, and the people to whom they give care.
-These conditions are especially common in healthcare professionals because of the demanding nature of the work, the personal characteristics of caregivers, and the expectations of the managers of healthcare organizations.
+Stress and burnout can significantly affect individual healthcare professionals, the organizations for which they work, and the people to whom they give care.
+Healthcare professionals are at an increased risk for burn out because of the demanding nature of the work.

 Job-related stress and burnout directly affect both the healthcare professional, the quality of patient care, and healthcare institutions.
 By understanding and addressing their causes, job-related stress can be reduced.
 Both individual and institutional strategies can also be employed to prevent burnout, thereby creating a healthier environment for both healthcare professionals and patients.